-Since 2013/14 Council finances its waste management functions with the adoption of the following charging structure:
+As of the 2013/14 financial year, Council implemented a new method to finance its waste management functions with the adoption of the following charging structure:

-- 1. All rateable properties within Warrumbungle Shire will be levied a waste management charge of \$106 per assessment regardless of whether a service is provided or not.
-This charge reflects the costs incurred in providing transfer station, landfill and recycling services other than domestic waste management collection services.
-As part of the \$106 waste management charge, all residents will be granted one free 240 litre MGB disposal and sorted recycling per visit to the waste facilities. - 2.
-All non-domestic waste services (ie. businesses etc) will be levied an additional charge of \$345 for the first service and \$223 for contribution to recycling collection services.
-These charges are on top of the \$106 waste management levy. - 3.
-All occupied properties having available a domestic waste collection service within an urban area where the service is provided shall be levied an additional charge of \$345 per service for each assessment.
-This will include provision of one (1) weekly collection service for both recycling and general waste.
+- 1. All rateable properties within Warrumbungle Shire Council area will be levied a waste management charge of \$100 per assessment regardless of whether a service is provided or not to reflect the costs incurred in providing transfer station, landfill and recycling services other than domestic waste management collection services.
+Note that all residents of the shire will be granted one free 240 litre MGB disposal and sorted recycling per visit. - 2.
+All non-domestic waste services (i.e. businesses etc. will be levied an additional charge of \$325 for the first service and \$210 for contribution to recycling collection services on top of the \$100 waste management levy. - 3.
+All occupied properties having available a domestic waste collection service within an urban area where the service is provided shall be levied an additional charge of \$325 per service for each assessment which will include provision of one weekly collection service for both recycling and general waste.
 Additional services are available at the same rate per annual service. - 4.
-Current rural runs are provided with domestic waste services at the same rate as the urban runs.
+Properties on the previous rural runs shall be given the opportunity to opt in or out of the provision of domestic waste services at the same rate as the urban ratepayers subject to no service being provided if the area proves not economical to operate.

-Charges for the 2018/19 financial year are summarised in the following table:
+The suggested charges for the 2018/19 financial year are summarised in the following table:

-Description of Waste Service 2017/18 Service Charge 2018/19 Service Charge No. Total Base Charge Waste Management Charge on all rateable properties \$100 \$106 6,080 \$644,480 Additional Usage Charge - Domestic Domestic Waste Charge Used - including rural run \$325 \$345 3,036 \$1,045,902 Domestic Waste Charge Un-used - including rural run - - - - Additional Usage Charge - Non Domestic Non-Domestic Waste Service \$325 \$345 737 \$253,897 Recycling Charge \$210 \$223 329 \$73,235 Total 10,182 \$2,017,514
+Description of Waste Service 2017/18 Service Charge 2018/19 Service Charge No. Total Base Charge Waste Management Charge on all rateable properties \$100 \$106 6,080 \$644,480 Additional Usage Charge - Domestic Domestic Waste Charge Used (incl rural run) \$325 \$345 3,036 \$1,045,902 Domestic Waste Charge Un-used (incl rural run) - - - - Additional Usage Charge - Non Domestic Non-Domestic Waste Service \$325 \$345 737 \$253,897 Recycling Charge \$210 \$223 329 \$73,235 Total: 10,182 \$2,017,514